SlatX/phishing-simulation-lab/module1_phishing_simulation/README.md

 - Create a Streamlit dashboard for visual timeline reconstruction from `triage_output.json`.
 - Add unit tests for the triage JSON schema and CI to validate PRs.

 ---

-## How to present this in interviews

-When discussing this project:
-- Walk through the incident lifecycle you practiced (NIST IR).
-- Explain why you captured memory early and how hashes/metadata support chain-of-custody.
-- Show a short timeline from the artifacts (download → exec → network) and the detection you would tune in production.

----